Cuprate/old_book/README.md

 ## About

 [Cuprate](github.com/Cuprate/cuprate) is an independent Monero node written from the ground up in Rust.
 It's goal is to be an alternative to the only other existent Monero node, monerod, written in C/C++.
-We believe that Cuprate will help to secure the Monero network by acting as a "safety net" if a critical vulnerability had to be found in monerod.
+We believe that Cuprate will help to secure the Monero network by acting as a "safety net" if a critical vulnerability was to be found in monerod.

 Moreover, Cuprate also tries to bring numerous improvements over the original implementations.
 You can find more details at the [Cuprate](github.com/Cuprate/cuprate) repository page.